2 boys killed in Humboldt Park fire ID'd

 "The guy came out with the baby.
 The baby wasn't breathing and I asked him if he had anymore kids in there.
 He said, 'Yeah' and I just instantly asked somebody to hold the baby's head while I do CPR to get the baby breathing," said neighbor Jennifer.

 They were all rushed to hospitals.
 Two boys did not survive.
-Family identified them as 2-year-old Yandel Albino and 7-year-old Youahl Campos.
+Family identified them as 2-year-old Yandel Albino and 7-year-old Youal Campos.

 Four people, a 26-year-old man, a 25-year-old man, a 23-year-old woman and an 22-month-old baby boy are in critical condition.
 Authorities said all suffered smoke inhalation and burns.